Gankra/thesis/thesis.md

 pointers in the first place.
 But hey, at least we can share data immutably, which is still a definite win.

-Rust basically takes this approach, but in order to avoid the annoying pain of threading borrows, it includes two different *kinds* of pointer:
+Rust basically takes this last approach, but in order to avoid the annoying pain of threading borrows, it includes two different *kinds* of pointer:
 *mutable references*, and *shared references*, denoted `&mut` and `&` respectively.
 Shared references are exactly as we described: they can be